RobBa/dl_lib/readme.md

 ### Building on Windows

 The implementation of the Python wrapper does not work on MSVC6/7 in its current form.
 This is due to an issue that arises from Boost Python in combination with these compilers.
 Workarounds are proposed, but not implemented.
 More information here [here](https://beta.boost.org/doc/libs/develop/libs/python/doc/html/tutorial/tutorial/exposing.html).

+## Motivation

+Built to understand deep learning frameworks from first principles - from computational graphs to gradient computation to optimization algorithms.

+## License

+MIT